Wilson River Swimming

 The day-use area has picnic tables, restrooms, and a large covered section you can book for events.

 The riverbank is rocky, and the river is shallow here.
-Big volcanic rock slabs sit in the river, so you can sit or sunbathe there.
+Big volcanic rock slabs sit in the river so that you can sit or sunbathe there.

 Video